Sweeping the pion chimney for axion-like particles with KOTO: Fits and Limits

 \subsection{Results}

 As above, we consider ALPs with masses in the pion chimney mass range, in steps of $2$ MeV.
 Noting the $2$\,MeV binning of the KOTO $\mKLrec$ data, and with reference to Eq.~\eqref{eqn:deltamk}, we do not set limits within a $\pm1$\,MeV window around $m_a = m_{\pi^0}$.
 Within this window $\delta\mKLrec$ is below the binning resolution, so that one may then expect that the lineshape fit becomes mainly sensitive to higher-order details of the shape of the simulated $\mKLrec$ peak, which we expect is less well-controlled in our approximation of the detector simulation versus the location of the peak itself.
+When interpreting our results in the context of limits on Wilson coefficients of particular models (see Sec.~\ref{sec:projlim}), we similarly exclude a $\sim 2$\,MeV window around $m_{\pi^0}$ because of the breakdown of the ChPT description.

 In Fig.~\ref{fig:BrLim} we show the resulting limits on $\text{Br}[K_L \to 2\pi^0a] (= \rho \times \text{Br}[K_L \to 3\pi^0])$ at $90\%$ CL, using the known value $\text{Br}[K_L \to 3\pi^0] = 0.1952(12)$~\cite{ParticleDataGroup:2024cfk}.
 For $m_a$ close to $m_{\pi^0}$, such that the ALP signal distribution is a single shifted peak, the naive limit (in gray) for $\rho$ coincides reasonably closely with the interpolated value from the refit treatment (in orange).
 By contrast, near the boundaries of the chimney, the interpolated limit can sometimes be $\mathcal{O}(1)$ weaker.
 These results suggest that any model dependence from our choice of lineshape model for the backgrounds is at most an $\mathcal{O}(1)$ effect, and that the limits are reliable at that level.
 From the figure, limits on branching ratios as small as $\text{few} \times 10^{-4}$ may be extracted already, using a luminosity as small as $2\times 10^{14}$ POT.